EQUIPMENT LEVELS FOR CARS

 "options" that are actually part of a vehicle's standard equipment.

-research on equipment levels for this guide, so the consumer knows
+research on equipment levels, so the consumer knows

 exactly what he or she should be paying for.

 indicated otherwise, the price for each model of each vehicle

 power steering, and am-fm stereo.
 You must adjust the price if

 this equipment is not present on the vehicle or if other options are

 on the vehicle.
 The dollar amounts to be added or deducted are listed